This event has been and gone.

 See The Cradles tour dates

 The Gentle Good

 Inspired by nearly forgotten traditional Welsh songs and the music of the 60s folk revival The Gentle Good create intricate yet beautiful modern folk music tinted with psychedelic edges.
 Based around the song-writing of Gareth Bonello, Cardiff's The Gentle Good enchant audiences with a spell of beautiful melodies and dark stories.

-See 2 tour dates featuring The Gentle Good
+See The Gentle Good tour dates

 The Vryll Society

 This Liverpool psych-pop quintet’s unique eclectic sound has already seen them heavily tipped by BBC Introducing and championed by the likes of Huw Stephens (Radio 1), Phil Taggart (Radio 1) and Steve Lamacq (BBC 6 Music),